William Haile (Mississippi politician)

-William Haile (1797 – March 7, 1837) was an American politician who served as a U.S. Representative from Mississippi from 1826 to 1828.
+William Haile (1797 – March 7, 1837) was an American politician who served parts of two terms as a U.S. representative from Mississippi from 1826 to 1828.

 Biography

 Born in 1797, Haile moved to Mississippi and settled in Woodville, Wilkinson County.

+State house

 He served as member of the Mississippi House of Representatives in 1826.

 Congress

 Haile was elected as a Jacksonian to the Nineteenth Congress to fill the vacancy caused by the death of Christopher Rankin.

 He was reelected as a Jacksonian to the Twentieth Congress and served from July 10, 1826, to September 12, 1828, when he resigned.